mukundmadhav/react-springboot-mysql/README.md

 I hope this app gives some insight on how to compile the backend and the frontend into a single executable file making deployment a breeze.

+If you have any feedback or suggestion, let's connect on LinkedIn: [Mukund Madhav](https://www.linkedin.com/in/mukundmadhav02/) or on my website at [mukundmadhav.com](https://mukundmadhav.com)

 Happy coding 😃